-If you fancy making the official strawberry & ginger trifle for the coronation of King Charles III but don’t want to faff with the overly complicated official version, this is the recipe for you.
+The official Coronation trifle created for the coronation of King Charles III wasn’t well promoted but I went ahead and made an easier to follow and make version of the Strawberry & Ginger Trifle anyway!
 This Cheat’s Coronation Trifle retains all the essence and flavour of the original but with less effort, cost and time.

 This post may contain affiliate links.
 Please refer to my Disclosures Page for more details.